Microphone not working on laptop

 Allow Apps to Access your Microphone

-• the search bar on Windows and type microphone.
+• The search bar on Windows and type microphone.

 • Click the Privacy options for the microphone.

-Make sure that apps that use my microphone are turned on in Windows 8 and 8.1.
+Ensure that apps that use my microphone are turned on in Windows 8 and 8.1.

 Look down the page to confirm.

 If you're trying to use an external microphone, try unplugging it and plugging it back in.
-If you're trying to use the internal hardware, try plugging an external microphone in and then unplugging it.
+If you're trying to use the internal hardware, try plugging an external microphone in and then opening it.
 By doing this, the software might ultimately choose the right microphone.

 Check to see that your microphone has not been turned off.
-You should check to see if your microphone is indeed enabled in the device manager.
+You should check to see if your microphone is enabled in the device manager.
 If it's not, you can try turning it on.

 If it continues to be disabled, a hardware or driver problem can exist.
 In either scenario, you might be able to activate your microphone by running the troubleshooter or updating the device driver.

 The sound troubleshooter should be run.
 This automated troubleshooter examines and resolves a wide range of problems with sound playback and recording, so it could be able to resolve your microphone issue.
-Check your microphone's functionality after letting it run its full course.
+Check your microphone's functionality after letting it run its entire course.

-Open the Control Panel > Troubleshooting > Hardware and Sound > Recording, then click Next and adhere to the on-screen instructions to run this troubleshooter
+Open the Control Panel > Troubleshooting > Hardware and Sound > Recording, then click Next and adhere to the on-screen instructions to run this troubleshooter.

-As an alternative, you might buy an extra microphone or headset to work around the issue or have the laptop fixed by a professional.
+Alternatively, you might buy an extra microphone or headset to work around the issue or have the laptop fixed by a professional.

 Check the wiring for the microphone.
-Pay close attention to where the wires flow through the hinge as you follow them from the microphone to where they join the motherboard.
+Please pay close attention to where the wires flow through the hinge as you follow them from the microphone to where they join the motherboard.
 Your microphone will likely start working again if the broken or disconnected wires are repaired or plugged back into the motherboard.

 Also Read: NSS Laptop Repair Center In Bhopal